 The Capital Public Radio Garden Project is actively seeking participation and support of diverse community members.
 These members include residents, partner institutions (e.g. schools, county health departments, universities) and volunteers (e.g. businesses, civic associations).
 The inclusiveness of this community garden will allow individuals and groups to contribute their knowledge, skills, and experience.
 The business community will contribute tools, in-kind support, and financial resources.
 Two organizations, among many, that are doing exceptional work in food and sustainability realm, Soil Born Farms and Center for Land Based Learning, will be partners with Capital Public Radio in providing backbone support, knowledge and experience to manage the garden.

 The issue of food insecurity, food access, hunger and the economic conditions that create food deserts is complex.
-To elevate awareness around this issue, Capital Public Radio will broadcast a one-hour documentary on food insecurity in November 2014.
+To elevate awareness around this issue, Capital Public Radio broadcast a one-hour documentary, "Hidden Hunger," on December 5th covering food insecurity in our region.
 In support of this production effort, CapRadio launched its first mobile "storybooth" as part of The View From Here (TVFH) project on hunger in Sacramento County.
 With the mobile recording unit set up at the River City Food Bank, the TVFH team recorded the first hand experiences of those coping with food insecurity—from college-educated workers to single mothers, retirees to homeless people, students, volunteers, and victims of domestic violence.
 Future storybooth visits through the month of August will include the Elk Grove Food Bank, Sacramento Food Bank, and Cares Community Clinic.
 Storybooth stories will be shared through TVFH website this fall.